Moros y Cristianos (dish)

-Moros y Cristianos is a traditional Cuban dish served both in homes and in restaurants.
+Moros y Cristianos is a Cuban dish served in homes and restaurants.
 It is a form of rice and peas; a dish found throughout Latin America and the Caribbean.

-Etymology

 Moros y Cristianos means 'Moors and Christians'.
 Moros refers to the black beans, and Cristianos to the white rice.
 The name of the dish is a reference to the Arab Muslim governance of the Iberian Peninsula from the early 8th century through the Reconquista (15th century).

-Preparation

-Onions, garlic, and bell pepper are commonly used as a sofrito.
-To this sofrito are added the white rice and pre-boiled black beans, as well as the water that the beans were boiled in.
-Other seasonings such as oregano and bay leaf are often added to the dish to give additional flavor.
+Onions, garlic, and red and green bell pepper are commonly used as a sofrito.
+To this, white rice and pre-boiled black beans are added, and the water that the beans were boiled in.
+Other seasonings such as cumin, tocino, Cuban oregano and bay leaf—less common ingredients include black pepper, aji dulce, sour orange juice, vinegar and tomato paste.

 Moros y Cristianos are different from simple arroz con frijoles in that the beans and rice are cooked in the same pot instead of separately.
 Congrí is another term for the dish, but is used more commonly to refer to the similar dish with red beans that is traditionally eaten on the eastern part of the island.